Our patented mechanism, designed by Secrid's co-founder, inspired by his father.

 René: I really enjoyed everything.
 Biology, chemistry.
 I started doing the latter because I liked the laboratories so much.
 The glass stuff, making things and the tinkering.
 It was more the romance of chemistry than what it really was.
 The real creativity I was looking for, I later found in industrial design.

 Joop: Yes, I worked in Aircraft Engineering at the Strength Calculation department.
-I was a lecturer/instructor.
+I was a lecturer and instructor.
 There was an aircraft undercarriage there, you could see how a wheel was retracted, that fascinated him.

 René: I was very young when I went to TU Delft.
-Moving things, how something is put together, like that undercarriage and the steam trains in Germany in the past, that fascinated me very much.
+Moving things around.
+Finding out how something is put together.
+Like the undercarriage and German steam trains from the past.
+That fascinated me a lot.
 I was also given technical toys at a young age, fischertechnik, a plastic variant of Meccano.

 Joop: He got the toys in parts, first a starter set and after a while he needed more to continue.
 So, he got that and then he could expand again.
 I had a colleague who had managed to get hold of a whole second-hand set for his son.
 He never played with it.
 He could build a whole tractor with it!
 But if you get everything at once, you can't build anything.
 You have too much.
 You miss the desire to expand.
 With René, it was like 'I miss this or that, I need this', and that made it a challenge for him.